Adam Levine Spotted In NYC Amid ‘The Voice’ Blind Auditions, Where’s His Wife?

 Adam Levine and Behati Prinsloo got married in July 2014 and welcomed their first child, Dusty, in September of last year just as the 11th season of The Voice premiered on NBC.

-Since marrying Prinsloo, Adam Levine has frequently spoke of his plans to have a large family with the model.
+Since marrying Prinsloo, Adam Levine has frequently spoken of his plans to have a large family with the model.
 In fact, during an interview with Ryan Seacrest in 2014, Levine said he wants to have more children than is “socially responsible.”

 “I want to have 100 kids.
 I want to have more kids than would be socially responsible,” he joked, via a report by Us Weekly magazine.
 “I don’t know when we’re going to do it.
 We can’t do it right now.
 I think it’s absolutely in the works for some future date.”